cakephp/bakery.cakephp.org/2019/10/09/cakephp_400beta4_released.rst

 CakePHP 4.0.0-beta4 Released
 ============================

-The CakePHP core team is proud to announce the third beta release of CakePHP 4.0.0.
+The CakePHP core team is proud to announce the fourth beta release of CakePHP 4.0.0.
 Since the previous beta we've completed several tasks:

 * The ``requireSsl`` features of ``SecurityComponent`` are available as